What you will get from this article:

 Here we’ll cover how the power of momentum can help you get better at your business.
 It starts with creating a cycle of success.
 First we’ll break down the cycle, then look at how you can start leveraging keys to success in business and your life.

 The power of momentum – the physics of business success

-And understanding the success cycle?
-That can be key to getting the results you want.
-The success cycle shows that what you do impacts your results, which then impact the choices you make, impacting your results.
+Business success is all about momentum, and understanding the success cycle can be key to getting the results you want.
+The cycle of success shows that what you do impacts your results, which then impact the choices you make, impacting your results.
 In other words: What you put in, you take out.
 This applies to life in general, and can more specifically be tied into the business success your company experiences.

 What goes up doesn’t need to go down – and why it keeps going up

 Of course, the laws of physics don’t always apply to business success.
 That’s because we have factors like your beliefs and attitudes.
-In many ways your belief/attitude/certainty is the fuel that powers your success cycle.
+In many ways your belief, attitude and certainty is the fuel that powers your success cycle.
 The more success you have, the more you’ll believe you’re going to succeed.
 If you’ve experienced success, you’re more likely to exude confidence and take risks, which can lead to greater rewards.
 Then the cycle begins again since you gain more certainty from your positive results.

 Onwards and upwards.
 That’s the power of the positive feedback loop.

 Of course, the opposite is also true.
 A more negative feedback cycle is also possible.
 This is why many feel like they’re trapped and can never reach real business success.
 It doesn’t have to be huge problems, either – even tiny details can keep a downward spiral in motion.
 After experiencing enough setbacks, we start to stack those problems until they seem insurmountable.